HwiyeolJo/CV/README.md

   - Zero-shot inferences to generate meta-level information.
   - Aggragation for learning the data distribution.

-**Jo, H.** et al., (2023).
-Taxonomy and Analysis of Sensitive User Queries in Generative AI Search.
-Submitted.

-- Defined a taxonomy with sensitive query categories for national-scale search engine, develop a query classifier
-- Analyze the distribution of input queries to provide insights.

 **Jo, H.**, & Zhang, B. (2019).
 Ruminating Word Representations with Random Masker.
 ArXived.

 - Proposed an iterative training method for better word representation and for model regularization

 ### Accepted

+#### 1st Authored

+**Jo, H.** et al., (2025).
+Taxonomy and Analysis of Sensitive User Queries in Generative AI Search.
+NAACL2025(Findings)

+- Defined a taxonomy with sensitive query categories for national-scale search engine, develop a query classifier
+- Analyze the distribution of input queries to provide insights.

 **Jo, H.** (2023).
 Self-supervised Post-processing Method to Enrich Pretrained Word Vectors.
 EMNLP2023(Findings) [Selected for Presentation]